Transformers in the loop: Polarity in neural models of language: Previous work

 \section{Previous work}

-NPIs have been a topic of an investigation in the context of LRMs, both as a subset of a more general test dataset \citep{marvin,hu2020systematic}, and as the main object of study \citep{jumelet,npi,illc}.
+NPIs have been a topic of an investigation in the context of LRMs, both as a subset of a more general test dataset \citep{marvin,hu2020systematic}, and as the main object of study \citep{jumelet,npi,illc,weber}.
 Here we focus on \citep{npi} as a representative case, as it shares with other previous studies its general set-up: assessment of LRMs against predictions of linguistic theory.

-\citep{npi} focuses on NPIs in BERT.
-Using a variety of testing techniques, both zero-shot and with fine-tuning, \citet{npi} conclude that BERT's ability to recognize NPI licensing environments and, therefore, to tell licit uses of NPIs from illicit ones varies a great deal depending on the type of context, scope configuration and the type of experimental setting.
+\citet{npi} focus on NPIs in BERT.
+Using a variety of testing techniques, both zero-shot and with fine-tuning, they conclude that BERT's ability to recognize NPI licensing environments and, therefore, to tell licit uses of NPIs from illicit ones varies a lot depending on the type of context, scope configuration and the type of experimental setting.

 This might lead one to conclude that BERT's ability to recognize polarity of a sentence is not so great across the board.
 Indeed, reports from other tasks that involve polarity and/or monotonicity seem to support this.
 In particular, natural language inference has been reported to be hard for LRMs \citep{yanaka2019a,yanaka2019b,olmpics,potts}.
 Remarkably, \citet{potts} report that fine-tuning BERT on the SNLI dataset and then evaluating it on DE sentences (their NMoNLI dataset) results in 2.2\% accuracy -- that is, the model practically ignores the monotonicity profile of the sentence.
 But is alleged poor polarity detection to blame here?